FadifyV2/FadifyV2/readme.md

 [![Website](https://img.shields.io/badge/RTX-ON-green?style=flat-square)](https://dsc.gg/raytracing)

 ## Your short description
-- 🔭 I’m currently working on gaying V2 (that's new)
+- 🔭 I’m currently working on gaying V3 (that's new)
 - 🌱 I’m currently learning how to sleep
-- 💬 Ask me about -  how to be pro
-- 🥅 2022 Goal - Create a new project.
+- 🥅 2024 Goal - Create a new project.
-- ⚡ Fun fact - I like any sort/type of tracing, path, ray tracing etc.

 <!-- ❔❔❔❔ means username in below README.md -->
 <!-- Also feel free to update second URL to any URL -->